DorothyTamYiLing/GWarrange/documents/tutorials.md

 #using default parameters
 bash script/homo_main.sh -gff example_data/C505_NZ_CP011687.1.gff -fna example_data/C505_NZ_CP011687.1.fna
 ```
-By looking at /output_homo/homo_occurence.txt, IS481 family transposase, IS481-like element IS481 family transposase and IS110-like element IS1663 family transposase are identified as most ubiqitous repeat loci in the reference genome.
+By looking at /output_homo/homo_occurence.txt, IS481 family transposase, IS481-like element IS481 family transposase and IS110-like element IS1663 family transposase are identified as most ubiqitous repeat loci categories in the reference genome.
 Size of largest repeat loci cluster is 5735bp (printed as standard output).

-To detect genome rearrangement associated with phenotype using GWarrange.sh, minimal repeat sequence extension and merge parameters are used for preserving rearrangement breakpoints, while a separate set of genomes are generated using extension of 7000bp to ensure complete replacement of repeat cluster by placeholder sequence, hence increasing sensitivity in detecting rearrangement boundaries (_i.e._ this number must be larger than the estimated size of largest repeat loci cluster, _i.e._ 5735bp).
-K-mer size of 200 and minor allele frequency of 0.05 is used. _gidA_ gene is used to re-oriente genomes.
-Population structure is not controlled.
+To detect genome rearrangement associated with phenotype (-pheno), a short list of most ubiqitous repeat loci are placed in the file IS_NZ_CP025371.1.fasta (-replist) for repeat sequence detection in the input genome set (-gen).
+Minimal repeat sequence extension and merge parameters (-ext_mrg_min) are used for preserving rearrangement breakpoints; while a separate set of genomes are generated using extension of 7000bp (this number must be larger than the estimated size of largest repeat loci cluster, _i.e._ 5735bp) to ensure complete replacement of repeat sequence clusters by placeholder sequences, hence increasing sensitivity in detecting rearrangement boundaries (-ext_mrg_max).
+K-mer size of 200bp and minor allele frequency of 0.05 is used, specified as part of fsm-lite arguments (-fsmlite_arg). _gidA_ gene is used to re-oriente genomes (-startgene).
+Population structure is not controlled, specified as part of pyseer arguments (-pyseer_arg).

 ```
 #Genome fasta file (-gen), phenotype file (-pheno), start gene fasta file (-startgene) and repeat loci list fasta file (-replist) must be located inside /example_data directory